 Defended Valeant Pharmaceuticals in a multibillion-dollar securities class action, alleging violation of insider trading and control person liability statutes.
 After argument on summary judgment motions, obtained favorable settlements on all matters.

-Representing a global quick service restaurant corporation in a trade secret misappropriation arbitration against a former executive.
+Successfully settled a suit on behalf of a global quick service restaurant corporation in a trade secret misappropriation arbitration against a former executive.

 Successfully settled a suit brought by Palantir Technologies against a former early investor alleging breach of contract, misappropriation of trade secrets, and other wrongful conduct after defeating a motion for summary judgment.